-Text like this is a link to further information, within this document or elsewhere.
-For explanatory notes, see Appendix A to the policy
+Text in blue that is underlined like this is a link to further information, within this document or elsewhere.

-Devon School Admissions Service The Church Schools within the Link Academy Trust aim to provide an education with four key elements which are at the heart of all that we are, enriched by our Christian traditions; Wisdom, Hope, Community and Dignity.
+The Church Schools within the Link Academy Trust aim to provide an education with four key elements which are at the heart of all that we are, enriched by our Christian traditions; Wisdom, Hope, Community and Dignity.